Tips for Wedding Gift Giving

 - You select chicken, steak or fish.

 - Then you ask yourself: What should I give?

-Mike Staff Productions takes pride in keeping our couples happy by providing remarkable wedding DJ, Photography and Videography services for the big day — so, why not make sure the wedding gifts are top notch AND make things easy for the awesome guests?
+Mike Staff Productions takes pride in keeping our couples happy by providing remarkable wedding Photography, Videography, and DJ services for the big day — so, why not make sure the wedding gifts are top notch AND make things easy for the awesome guests?
 (Win, Win!)

 If you’re a guest attending an upcoming wedding, you might think it’s as simple as slipping some cash in a card — it can be — but are you following proper etiquette?
 Our friends at Zola have some solid experience in this department so let’s break down the ‘do’s and don’ts’ of gift giving.